Mattress Guides

 King size beds are roomy, spacious, and one of the largest standard size beds on the market.
 They measure 80 inches long and 76 inches wide and are ideal for couples because king mattresses are also perfect for filling larger master bedrooms since they’re notably wider than other mattress sizes.

-Pros of King Mattresses
+Pros of King Beds

-Cons of King Mattresses
+Cons of King Beds

 Common Variations of the King Size